 GPI-AP–deficient cells have also been reported in patients with MDS,9,11 but sequencing of the PIGA gene to establish clonality has not been performed in many of these studies.
 Patients with MDS who are reported to have small PNH populations tend to be classified as having refractory anemia and often have the following characteristics: a hypocellular marrow, HLA-DR15 positivity, normal cytogenetics, moderate to severe thrombocytopenia, and a high likelihood of response to immunosuppressive therapy.11,13 Thus, it is possible that many of these patients have moderate aplastic anemia rather than MDS.
 Distinguishing hypoplastic MDS from aplastic anemia is often difficult; however, quantitative analysis of bone marrow CD34+ cells is useful for discriminating between these two entities.14

-PIG-A in Human and Murine Embryonic Stem Cells
+Disruption of PIG-A in Human and Murine Embryonic Stem Cells

 To establish an experimental system to study PNH, murine models have been established by disrupting the Pig-a gene in mouse embryonic stem (mES) cells.15 Undifferentiated mES grow normally in culture; however, upon differentiation these cells do not form embryoid bodies.
 Thus, disrupting Pig-a is embryonic lethal.
 Conditional Pig-a null mice lacking GPI-APs in all hematopoietic lineages have been established; however, these mice have a normal life span and do not recapitulate signs of the human disease.
 Specifically, they do not show evidence of intravascular hemolysis, thrombosis, smooth muscle dystonias or bone marrow failure.16,17